 One of the key elements in any room is the furniture, and picking the right pieces for a guest room can be a bit of a challenge.
 But never fear!
 With these tips, you’ll be sure to choose furniture that will have your guests feeling right at home in no time.

 When it comes to choosing the right furniture for a guest room, what you need to consider first is which pieces your guests would need during their stay.
 A bed is an obvious answer – they need a place to sleep, but it’s not enough to really make them feel at home.
-A bedside table with a lamp is a must, so they can have some light to read or write by in the evenings.
+Adding a nightstand with a lamp is a must, so they can have some light to read or write by in the evenings.